William C. Clayton: Law and political careers

-In the Judicial Election of November 6, 1883, in the Twelfth Senatorial District, Clayton ran for election against J. D. Armstrong and lost with 1,969 votes to Armstrong's 6,203.
-In 1887 Clayton was admitted to practice law in the courts of Randolph County.
+Clayton became a special judge, and held several terms of the circuit court in Grant, Hardy, and Mineral counties.
+In the judicial election of November 6, 1883, in 12th West Virginia Judicial Circuit, Clayton ran for election against James Dillon Armstrong and lost with 1,969 votes to Armstrong's 6,203.
+In 1887, Clayton was admitted to practice law in the courts of Randolph County.
 By 1890, Clayton was still engaged in the practice of law with a lucrative practice in Keyser.
 He was a member of the West Virginia Bar Association, and in 1890 he served as a vice president of the organization from West Virginia's 2nd congressional district.
 In June 1890, Clayton attended the association's meeting on Blennerhassett Island, near Parkersburg, where he served on a committee that drafted the bar association's resolution on the legal rights of married women.
 On July 1 of that year, Clayton was also selected to serve on the association's Committee of Legal Biography, on which he served as its chairperson.
 In 1907 he was president of the Mineral County Bar Association.
 By 1909, he served on the West Virginia Bar Association's Committee on Legal Education.
 He attended the association's annual meeting in Webster Springs, July 7–8, 1909.

 In March 1891, Clayton and C. Wood Daily of Keyser argued on behalf of the West Virginia Central and Pittsburgh Railway Company in a mandamus case at the Supreme Court of Appeals of West Virginia brought by a director of the company, W. Irvine Cross.
 Alex Shaw of Baltimore claimed his right to cumulate his stock ownership in the company, and elected Cross as a director of the company.
 On March 24, the court ruled that the company was governed by the cumulative method, and therefore, Cross was entitled to his director seat.